RMS Lusitania: Wreck

 The wreck of Lusitania was located on 6 October 1935, 11 mi south of the lighthouse at Kinsale.
-It lies on its starboard side at an approximately 30-degree angle, in roughly 305 ft of water.
+She lies on her starboard side at about a 30-degree angle, in roughly 305 ft of water.
 The wreck is badly collapsed onto its starboard side, due to the force with which it struck the bottom coupled with the forces of winter tides and corrosion in the decades since the sinking.
 The keel has an "unusual curvature" which may be related to a lack of strength from the loss of its superstructure.
 The beam is reduced with the funnels missing—presumably due to deterioration.

 The bow is the most prominent portion of the wreck with the stern damaged by depth charges.
-Three of the four propellers were removed by Oceaneering International in 1982 for display though one was melted down.
+Three of the four propellers were removed by Oceaneering International in 1982 for display, though one was melted down.
 Expeditions to Lusitania have shown that the ship has deteriorated much faster than Titanic has, being in a depth of 305 ft of water.
 When contrasted with her contemporary, Titanic (resting at a depth of 12500 ft), Lusitania appears in a much more deteriorated state due to the presence of fishing nets lying on the wreckage, the blasting of the wreck with depth charges and multiple salvage operations.
 As a result, the wreck is unstable and may at some point completely collapse.
 There has been recent academic commentary exploring the possibility of listing the wreck site as a World Heritage Site under the World Heritage Convention, although challenges remain in terms of ownership and preventing further deterioration of the wreck.

 Simon Lake's attempt to salvage in the 1930s

 Between 1931 and 1935, an American syndicate comprising Simon Lake, an important submarine inventor, and a US Navy officer, Captain H.H.
-Railey, negotiated a contract with the British Admiralty and other British authorities to partially salvage Lusitania.
+Railey, negotiated a contract with the Admiralty and other British authorities to partially salvage Lusitania.
 The means of salvage was unique in that a 200 ft steel tube, five feet in diameter, which enclosed stairs, and a dive chamber at the bottom would be floated out over the Lusitania wreck and then sunk upright, with the dive chamber resting on the main deck of Lusitania.
 Divers would then take the stairs down to the dive chamber and then go out of the chamber to the deck of Lusitania.
 Lake's primary business goals were to salvage the purser's safe and any items of historical value.
 It was not to be though, and in Simon Lake's own words, "... but my hands were too full"—i.e. Lake's company was having financial difficulties at the time—and the contract with British authorities expired 31 December 1935 without any salvage work being done, even though his unique salvage tunnel had been built and tested.